-After Logging in to EAP, follow the step-by-step instructions to complete the basic configurations.

-1. In the pop-up window, configure a new username and a new password for your user account, then click Next.
+3. After logging in to the EAP, follow the step-by-step instructions to complete the basic configurations.
+In the pop-up window, configure a new username and a new password for your user account, then click Next.

-2. For the dual-band EAP, select at least one radio band between 2.4GHz and 5GHz to configure the SSID and password.
-For the single-band EAP, configure the SSID and password on the 2.4GHz band.
+4. Configure the SSID and password.
+For the dual-band EAP, you can configure the SSID and password for both 2.4GHz and 5GHz.
 Click Save.

-You can also skip this step and configure wireless settings later on the management page.
+You can skip this step and configure wireless settings later on the management page.
+If needed, you can also create more SSIDs.
+For detailed instructions, refer to 2.1 Configure the Wireless Parameters.

-3. The following page will appear.
+5. The following page will appear.
 Make sure that your device has connected to the new wireless network and tick the checkbox.
 Then click Finish.